dibalokechanda/dibalokechanda.github.io/_posts/2023-08-22-kl-divergence-blog.md

 This shows that the forward KL exhibits mean-seeking behavior.
 In contrast, if reverse KL divergence is used as a metric it exhibits a mode-seeking behavior as shown in the following diagram.

 ![reverse_kl](https://i.ibb.co/pR8YtW3/image-removebg-preview-2.png)

+Most people after learning this fact wonder which one is better or which one should be used; the forward KL divergence or the reverse KL divergence?
+The short answer is it depends.
+The first thing you need to come to terms with is, for higher dimensional distributions you can't visualize what the hell is happening.
+Hence, there is no visual intuition to rely on and to decide which one you would want.
+In higher dimensions, the distribution might have $n$-number of modes and depending on the problem you are trying to solve, you might prefer the forward or the reverse KL divergence.

+Usually in supervised classification type problem, the forward KL divergence is used.
 # Connection to Information Theory